ProbstenHias/Print_Script/README.md

 # Print Script for Uni Stuttgart

-This script allows printing at the two printers located in the Computer Science Faculty at the University of Stuttgart.
+This script allows printing at the two printers located in the Computer Science Faculty at the University of Stuttgart via Marvin.

 ## Usage